Sally Rivas Duffy, MA, LMFT

 - My clinical experience also includes working with children and families from diverse backgrounds and populations in underserved communities of color.
-I work with children and adolescents who have experienced grief and loss, immigration, issues regarding cultural identity and stress, attachment difficulties, anxiety, depression, PTSD, bullying, and issues related to social skills.
+I have worked with children and adolescents who’ve experienced grief and loss, challenges around immigration, issues regarding cultural identity and stress, attachment difficulties, anxiety, depression, PTSD, bullying, and issues related to social skills.

 - I have gained tremendous experience working as a bilingual assessor and therapist in community mental health outpatient settings.
 I have provided care in school-based, home-based, and office-based settings providing therapy in both English and Spanish.

 - Anger and Social Skills Group for Boys

 - Perinatal Mood and Anxiety Disorders (Postpartum Support International)

 - Mindfulness Meditation: The Fundamentals

 - Master of Arts, Marriage and Family Therapy – University of Southern California